Last updated

 Pros

-• User-friendly interface: Capsule CRM offers a clean and intuitive design, making it easy to navigate on an iPad.
-This simplicity reduces the learning curve, making it an excellent choice for small businesses and teams without extensive CRM experience.
+• User-friendly interface: Capsule CRM offers a clean and intuitive design, making it easy for sales teams to navigate on an iPad, though it may be too simplistic for complex B2B sales processes.

 Cons